Seven-Lines/portfolio-website/README.md

 Seven-Lines Portfolio Website
 </h1>

+I built this using [a template from MagicUI](https://magicui.design/docs/templates/portfolio) + my own additions.

 > [!NOTE]
-> I built this using [a template from MagicUI](https://magicui.design/docs/templates/portfolio) + my own additions.
+> I have yet to deploy this to the web.
+Should do that soon tho.